ory/docs/docs/keto/contributing.md

 ## How can I contribute?

-If you want to start contributing code right away, we have a [list of good first issues](https://github.com/ory/keto/labels/good%20first%20issue).
+If you want to start contributing code right away, we've a [list of good first issues](https://github.com/ory/keto/labels/good%20first%20issue).

 There are many other ways you can contribute without writing any code.
 Here are